mdt2/100-days-of-code/log.md

 **Thoughts** It's frustrating to have to ask for so much help.
 It takes away from the feeling of accomplishment at the end of a project because I feel like it's not even me doing it, but I don't know how to bridge the knowledge gap when I literally have no idea where to go from a problem point.

+### Day 22: September 29, Friday

+**Today's Progress**: JS30 Day 3, learning about CSS variables and JS.

+**Thoughts** Now I know the difference between NodeList and arrays (they're just different types of objects with different methods attached to them).
+Learned more about template literals vs. concatenation.
+<br>The control of CSS using JS variables could be cool to use for a colorblind profile on a website.
+Or user customizable stuff for themes and things.

 **Project Ideas**